SW386/Peterchev-Lab/README.md

 Functions and Code written for design and optimization of electromagnetic coils

-Plot_Coil creates a circular sham coil
+plot_coil creates a circular sham coil

 Creating a coil using meshes is still under development